paboyle/Grid/documentation/manual.rst

 We use a partial vectorisation transformation, must select which space-time dimensions participate in SIMD vectorisation.
 The Lattice containers are defined to have opaque internal layout, hiding this layout transformation.

-.. todo:: CD: The constructor simply defines the layout parameters.
-          It doesn't allocate space, right?
-Might be good to say.

 We define GridCartesian and GridRedBlackCartesian which both inherit from GridBase::